What Font is the New Google Logo?

 Today we’re introducing a new logo and identity family that reflects this reality and shows you when the Google magic is working for you, even on the tiniest screens.

-Given the conflict that little pixels can sometimes have with subtle forms, this move to a sans-serif typeface makes sense for “tiny screens.”
+Given the conflict that little pixels can sometimes have with subtle forms, like those in Garamond, this move to a sans-serif typeface makes sense for “tiny screens.”

 At first glance, the logo looks to be set in Futura, a common go-to which was designed by Paul Renner in 1927.